Identifying and Managing Fungal Infections

 Selsun Dandruff Shampoo and Nizoral Anti-Dandruff Shampoo can be used during showers as added measure to fight the fungal infection.
 These shampoos are applied to wet skin and massaged in to create a lather which is normally left on for 3-5 minutes before rinsing off.
 You may do this 3 times a week.
 Try to avoid getting the shampoo on open areas or bad patches of TSW skin as it can cause TSW skin to be irritated.
 You will notice your fungal patches becoming very dry after using the shampoos.
 This is to be expected - the fungal infection will die off, flake and patches will appear darker as they heal.

-• Try your best not to scratch - spores can spread and lodge themselves into broken skin with scratching
+Try your best not to scratch - spores can spread and lodge themselves into broken skin with scratching.
+Practice mindful scratching with your fingertips instead of your nails

 4. Timescales for Healing